Did you know there is a bankruptcy and insolvency act? And if you’ve heard of these terms before, do you understand why such a law exists?

-You may be familiar with the term “insolvency”, but do you know what it means?
-When individuals face unfortunate circumstances and can no longer repay their debts, two legislated debt solutions (or insolvency proceedings) can relieve them of their debt obligations: consumer proposal or bankruptcy.
+When a person faces difficult circumstances and can no longer repay their debts, two legislative solutions (or insolvency proceedings) can relieve them of their obligations: the consumer proposal or bankruptcy.

 If you’re interested in understanding the debt relief options available to you, or you’re considering seeking professional help with your debt, the information below can get you started.